Note: see session law sections for effective dates.

 (1) be based upon current DSM criteria including direct observations of the person and information from the person's legal representative or primary caregivers;

-(2) be completed by either (i) a licensed physician or advanced practice registered nurse or (ii) a mental health professional; and
+(2) be completed by either (i) a licensed physician, advanced practice registered nurse, or physician assistant, or (ii) a mental health professional; and

 (b) Additional assessment information may be considered to complete a diagnostic assessment including specialized tests administered through special education evaluations and licensed school personnel, and from professionals licensed in the fields of medicine, speech and language, psychology, occupational therapy, and physical therapy.
 A diagnostic assessment may include treatment recommendations.